 Is the WP Basic optimized for WordPress?

-Does 1&1 include a domain name with the WP Basic package?
+Is there a free domain name included with the WP Basic account?

 Does the WP Basic come with one-click installs of major systems?

 Will 1&1 migrate my site with this plan?

 Do any email addresses come with my WP Basic plan?